 These lenses can aid you to see at a distance.
 Though, you’ll need reading glasses to see up close.
 On the other hand, some people who get fixed-focus mono-focal lenses have one eye fitted with a lens that provides near vision and the other eye with a lens that provides far vision.
 This combination is called monovision.
 If you are taking into account this option, your eye surgeon may recommend that you try out monovision with contact lenses before your cataract surgery.
 Only to see how well you can adjust to the combination.
 Monovision is usually not the best option for people who need a crispvision.

 Accommodative Monofocal lenses

 A newer option, accommodative mono-focal lenses, can shift from near to far vision in response to movements of the ciliary muscles in your eye.
 It is similar to the natural lens in a younger eye.
 These lenses offer brilliant distance and middle vision, but they aren’t as reliable for near vision.
-Eye workout can help you get used to them, but about half of the people who collect them still end up needing reading glasses.
+Eye workouts can help you get used to them, but about half of the people who collect them still, end up needing reading glasses.

 These dedicated mono-focal lenses are for people who have astigmatism.
 Toric lenses offer focused vision at a single distance and correct your astigmatism, so you might not need distance glasses post-surgery.

 Like the bifocal or progressive lenses used in glasses, multifocal lenses have different areas considered for distance, intermediate and near vision.
 The brain and eyes decipher which part of the lens to use.
 The main setback of multifocal lenses is they can disfigure bright light, creating more glare and halos at night.

 Benefits of the Robotic Cataract Surgery

 Here are some of the benefits that one can enjoy if they opt for a Robotic Cataract Surgery: